guiherzog/vmsim/README.md

 **This project has been developed for the Operating Systems subject at the Federal University of Rio de Janeiro done in the first semester of 2017.**

+> Note: The language of this project is in Portuguese.
+If you want it in English, feel free to open an issue or ask for help on translating it.

 It is developed as a standalone application using **Electron**.
 Its main purpose is to illustrate the working of a virtual memory and explore a few common known algorithms for the handling of page faults.

 ![Image of Dashboard](https://github.com/guiherzog/vmsim/blob/master/assets/img/demo.png?raw=true)